Regional Programs

 Trucking: Trucking moves the most freight in the NJTPA region.
 More than 78 percent of the total 372 million tons of goods moved in the region were handled by trucks.
 Source: NJTPA 2050 Freight Industry Level Forecasts Study.

-Industrial Properties: As of the end of the first quarter of 2023, northern and central New Jersey had 857 million square feet of industrial properties, one of the leading concentrations in North America.
-In addition, over 13 million sq. ft. of new industrial buildings were under construction in the first quarter of 2023.
-Seven new buildings were completed during the quarter.
-These buildings join the 33 buildings completed in 2022, the 26 new buildings completed in 2021, and the 31 buildings added each year in 2018, 2019, and 2020, along with the 45 new industrial buildings completed in 2017.
-Leasing and renewal activity during the quarter was primarily by third party logistics aompanies, with only 11 percent involving retail and wholesale companies and only one small building leased to an e-commerce company.
-The leasing activity is continues the trend identified at the end of 2022.
+Industrial Properties: As of the end of the fourth quarter of 2023, northern and central New Jersey had 866 million square feet of industrial properties, one of the leading concentrations in North America.
+In addition, over 10 million sq. ft. of new industrial buildings were under construction in the fourth quarter of 2023.
+The average size of projects under construction in fourth quarter was 199,000 sq. ft., down 32% compared to Q4 2022.
+The largest deals involved subleasing and renewal activity during the quarter, led by wholesale and retail tenants (66%) and third party logistics companies (31%).
 Source: CBRE

 Current and recently completed NJTPA freight planning initiatives are listed below.
 Past initiatives can be found on the NJTPA Studies page: